chaitanyakalra/consensus-forge/README.md

 │    responses (no playing favorites)              │
 ├─────────────────────────────────────────────────┤
 │  Stage 3: Chairman Synthesis                    │
-│  → Designated Chairman compiles the best final  │
+│  → Chairman compiles the best final answer from  │
-│    answer from all responses + evaluations       │
+│    all responses + evaluations                   │
 └─────────────────────────────────────────────────┘
 ```